 – Good jobs for realistic types: electrician, plumber, truck driver, civil engineer, welder, firefighter, pilot, radiology technician

 Enterprising types like to start and carry out projects.
 They don’t mind taking risks and are well-suited for leadership roles.

 – Enterprising personality traits: persuasive, confident, decisive and ambitious

 – Good jobs for enterprising types: lawyer, sales representative, manager, recruiter, education administrator, business owner, controller

-If you’re having trouble determining your interest areas, visit your campus career center or take a look at our Online Resources page for some career assessment options.
+If you’re having trouble determining your interest areas, visit your campus career center.